 Invertigo Dance Theatre was founded in 2007 by Artistic Director Laura Karlin.
 Pioneering the dance theatre presence in Los Angeles, Laura harnesses the expressive nature of movement’s ability to tell stories.
 The company has grown steadily since its founding, as new audiences discover Invertigo’s fresh, vibrant, and sometimes provocative works.
 This growth was acknowledged when Dance Spirit Magazine named Invertigo one of the “top six trend-setting companies to watch in LA.”

 Invertigo has performed original evening-length and short works across LA, in venues including the Dorothy Chandler Pavilion, Ford Theatres, Los Angeles Theatre Center, Grand Park, and the Broad Stage.
-The company is regularly invited to perform and give master classes at festivals, such as National Dance Day (Seattle) and Dance Camera West as well as winning at McCallum.
-Invertigo’s new works are frequently commissioned and often include original music that is performed live onstage.
+The company is regularly invited to perform and give master classes at festivals, such as National Dance Day (Seattle) and Dance Camera West and was awarded the prestigious Grand Prize at the 2016 McCallum Theatre Choreography Festival.

 In addition to Invertigo’s performances, the Dancing Through Parkinson’s community program provides donation-based classes to people living with degenerative conditions, and the Invert/ED program provides a range of dance education and performance opportunities to local schoolchildren.
 Throughout all company initiatives, Invertigo is committed to paying fair wages to company members and commissioned artists.

 By tying modern themes to traditional dance, Invertigo innovating choreography for the modern audience.
 Read Arts Beat LA’s glowing review here.

 Formulae & Fairy Tales is made possible by the New England Foundation for the Arts' National Dance Project, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation.